srvk/aws-sandbox/README.md

 ## License

-See the attached [LICENSE.md](LICENSE.md), however be aware that some of the software installed with this Vagrantfile may have its own license conditions.
+See the attached [license](LICENSE), however be aware that some of the software installed with this Vagrantfile may have its own license conditions.

 ## Contact